 Makeup!
-Whether it be a creative outlet, a pick-me-up or just part of your everyday routine, it’s often an overlooked lifestyle element when making the plant-based switch.
-BUT if you’re interested in minimising animal cruelty, or taking steps towards a vegan lifestyle, then reviewing your makeup purchases can actually be a great place to start.
+Whether a creative outlet, a pick-me-up, or just part of your everyday routine, it’s often an overlooked lifestyle element when making the plant-based switch.
+But suppose you’re interested in minimizing animal cruelty or taking steps towards a vegan lifestyle.
+In that case, reviewing your makeup purchases is a great place to start.

-Unlike food, going vegan in your makeup and personal care products doesn’t require much research, or effort to change your daily habits.
-Another added bonus is that it won’t attract attention or unwanted opinions.
-While the argument of a vegan vs. omnivorous diet may rumble for years to come, it’s hard to justify the exploitation of animals in an industry that is enhancive, rather than essential.
+Unlike food, going vegan in your makeup and personal care products doesn’t require much research or effort to change your daily habits.
+Another bonus is that it won’t attract attention or unwanted opinions.
+While the argument of a vegan vs. omnivorous diet may rumble for years to come, it’s hard to justify the exploitation of animals in an industry that is enhancive rather than essential.

 To be considered completely vegan, a beauty product must be: